ClockworkDev/Spritesheet.js/README.md

   Frames will be able to play sound files, allowing to integrate animations and sound effects
   - **Several optimizations**:
   For example, the library doesn't take into account which objects are actually in the screen area, so it renders everything.
 That should be fixed.
+  - **More rendermodes**
+  Right now, only a default rendermode (that uses all the width available) is suplied with the library.
+Additional render modes will come preloaded to cover other common use cases (use all the height available, cover, contain...).
+They would basically mimic the background-size CSS property, to allow more control about how the buffer is drawn on the canvas.

 These feaures are being considered: